-On Being Racially Ambiguous in the South
+My Racial Ambiguity Taught Me About People And Privilege In The South

 Upon hearing the term, I immediately knew it applied to me.
-My interactions with people have shown me that I am perceived to be lots of things except what I really am, an immigrant of Mexican origin in the US.
-This has made for some interesting encounters and has made me wish I carried a book with the history of my country at all times in case someone wonders why I don’t conform to the image of the stereotypical Mexican.
+My interactions with people have shown me that I am perceived to be lots of things except what I really am, an immigrant of Mexican origin in the U.S. This has made for some interesting encounters and has made me wish I carried a book with the history of my country at all times in case someone wonders why I don’t conform to the image of the stereotypical Mexican.

 I grew up in the state of Jalisco in Western Mexico.
 The people there have very diverse looks and span the full skin color spectrum.
-Some people wrongfully praise Jalisco for being a « whiter » state compared to other states in the country.
+Some people wrongfully praise Jalisco for being a “whiter” state compared to other states in the country.
 This is offensive and inaccurate.
 Mestizos (of mixed Spanish and indigenous ancestry) are in fact the majority and indigenous minorities like the Huichol and Cora people are also present in the state.
-In the small city in Jalisco my family comes from, I never felt like an outsider.
-Plenty of people looked like me, and some didn’t, but I didn’t make much of that.
+In the small city in Jalisco, where my family comes from, I never felt like an outsider.
+Plenty of people looked like me and some didn’t, but I didn’t make much of that.
 Diversity had always been present.
-Different ethnic groups have been intermarrying in that part of Mexico for centuries, so it’s not rare at all for a family to have members with different phenotypes that reflect this mixed heritage (phenotype refers to a person’s physical appearance, traits like hair color, skin color, and facial features).
+Different ethnic groups have been intermarrying in that part of Mexico for centuries, so it’s not rare at all for a family to have members with different phenotypes that reflect this mixed heritage (phenotype refers to a person’s physical appearance ― traits like hair color, skin color, and facial features).
 My siblings, for example, have darker skin than me.
-I never really questioned this — it all boils down to genetics: no two siblings are identical.
+I never really questioned this ― it all boils down to genetics: no two siblings are identical.

-In addition, US media has represented Mexicans (and Latinos at large) almost exclusively as brown people.
+In addition, U.S. media has represented Mexicans (and Latinos at large) almost exclusively as brown people.
 (Latino media, on the other hand, favors white people, but that’s a discussion for another day).
 There are Mexicans of every color, ethnic background and appearance.
-The average person is sadly not aware of the diversity of their Southern neighbor, which has important black, Middle Eastern and East Asian minorities.
+The average American is sadly unaware of their southern neighbors’ diversity, which has important African, Middle Eastern and East Asian minorities.

 In high school, I was asked many times by fellow students if I was white.
 My accent and Hispanic name were enough to convince most people that I wasn’t, but initial impressions had them doubting.
 I once showed a friend a picture of me as a 3 year-old, and she remarked that I looked just like a white kid.
-If white refers to having European ancestry, I suppose I am « white. » However, not only do I also have indigenous roots as a Mestizo, but I also understand that white and Hispanic Latino are labels that can conflict.
+If white refers to having European ancestry, I suppose I am "white."
+However, not only do I also have indigenous roots as a Mestizo, but I also understand that white and Hispanic Latino are labels that can conflict.
 In theory, there are Hispanics and Latinos of European descent.
 Culturally and ethnically, nonetheless, white culture and Hispanic/Latino culture are thought of as different.
 It’s complex, yes.

 In college, people kept asking me about my ethnicity.
 The accent gave away my foreignness, but my appearance wasn’t enough to tell from which place.
 In most cases, after telling them I’m Mexican they told me about their wonderful trip to Cancún or San José del Cabo, to which I replied that most Mexicans have never really been to those places.
 I sometimes wonder if I could get away with pretending to be from somewhere else, have fun creating an alternate persona from Portugal or Argentina, who knows.
 During my study abroad trip to France, I noticed some people thought of me as a Spaniard.
 Considering there is a big Spanish community in Northern France and I have a Spanish name, I can see why they assumed that.
 They also, like Americans, think of Latin Americans as brown people, so logically they didn’t put me in that box.